 Greenhouse gas emissions from human activities are drivers of climate change, and are now at their highest levels in history.
-As they continue to increase, so will global temperatures, the sea level, and the severity of extreme weather events.
 To avoid catastrophic impacts on communities, livelihoods, and economies, action must be swift and coordinated.
-The Paris Agreement, adopted in December 2015, will propel this action, but achieving its goal of limiting global temperature rise to below two degrees Celsius will depend on transforming climate knowledge into policy.
+The Paris Agreement will propel this action, but achieving its goal of limiting global temperature rise to below two degrees Celsius will depend on transforming climate knowledge into policy.

 UNU focuses on the people most impacted now by climate change, to ensure global resilience later.
 Our work is contributing to insurance safety nets for island communities threatened by sea level rise and extreme weather, so that households can more easily recover from future climate-related disasters.
 By advancing strategies to reduce carbon emissions through international cooperation, our research is helping democratise access to leading low-carbon technologies for developing countries.

 “To strengthen global resilience to climate change, we need proactive — not reactive — risk management practices.
 My research at UNU focuses on climate risk insurance as a proactive means to provide a safety net to vulnerable populations.
 I am passionate about helping people minimise climatic shocks by integrating these solutions into adaptation plans.”

 “I have a vision of a world free of disasters.
 But the impacts of climate-related disasters on people and communities are increasing.
 My research at UNU aims to understand why and how these societies are vulnerable, with the ultimate goal of making countries and communities more resilient.”